|

 FALL-[non-dominant hand (ndh) palm up] = Fall (in general).

-FALL-[non-dominant hand (ndh) palm down] = Fall (from a specified surface or location).
+FALL-[non-dominant hand (ndh) palm down] = Fall (from a specified

+The FALL-[ndh-palm down] sign requires prior establishment of what it is you are falling off of.
 Which is to say, it feels funny (not right) to sign FALL-[ndh-palm down] without my having first told you where I was standing.

 Here is an example of appropriate "FALL" usage.